Arjav1971/Birthday-Reminder-App/README.md

 # Birthday Reminder App

-A small project to keep track pf birthdays of your friends and family members.
+A small project to keep track of birthdays of your friends and family members.

 ## Run the App